BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 One could argue that machines are not intelligent since they are just doing statistics by computing some high-dimensional probability distribution {% cite bender:2021 %} and that there is a difference between language processing and language understanding {% cite bender:2020 %}.
 However, these arguments seem not convincing for many people.
-There always looms the counter argument: Maybe humans do the same?
+There always looms a counter argument: Maybe humans do the same?

 Instead of going down the technical rabbit hole, I will try to approach Hofstadter's comments from a distinct and somewhat radical angle by using my *observation* of Luhmann's *social system theory* which builds on *radical constructivism*.
 Along the way, I will not only discuss *machine intelligence* but also touch on the relation between machines, society and human beings.